WASHINGTON (Reuters) - The U.S. trade deficit in goods widened sharply in October as exports declined amid slowing global demand and a strong dollar.

-The goods trade deficit increased 3.5% to $91.2 billion last month, the Commerce Department said on Wednesday.
-Imports of goods advanced 1.5% to $236.7 billion.
-There were increases in imports of food, industrial supplies and capital goods.
+The goods trade deficit surged 7.7% to $99.0 billion last month, the Commerce Department said on Wednesday.
+Exports of goods dropped 2.6% to $173.7 billion.